Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 PERSONAL PRAYER

-CONTEMPLATING WITH MARY THE FACE OF CHRIST: The Mysteries of Light of the Rosary may be prayed in part or in full.
+CONTEMPLATING WITH MARY THE FACE OF CHRIST: The Glorious Mysteries of the Rosary may be prayed in part or in full.

 THE WAY OF SOLIDARITY: PRAYER OF INTERCESSION